What Can You Drink During Intermittent Fasting? – Overview

 Who doesn’t enjoy the flavor of citrus fruits?
 Well, not many.
 Lemon water has zero carbs and a few calories only.

 Therefore, it can enhance metabolism, just like water.
 Both lemon and plain water have similar potential effects that help boost your metabolic health.

 Lemon water boosts your metabolic health by improving hydration and satiety.
 As a result, this helps reduce calorie intake and stops your body from gaining more weight.

 Tea offers great relaxation and can be taken in copious amounts as you fast intermittently.
 You might feel colder than usual as you fast, and it’s normal.

 Tea will help keep you warm and make you feel full without the caffeine hit you usually get from coffee.

 You should drink black, green, herbal, and oolong tea without adding anything else.
 But, do not forget that tea contains tannins, which can cause nausea if ingested on an empty stomach.

 Plain water is one of the finest beverages to take during intermittent fasting.
 Plain water will keep you hydrated, and it doesn’t have an enzymic effect.

 Ensure you only take sparkling or still water.
 You can add flavor by infusing it with slices of berries, cold tea infusion, cucumber, or lemons.

-It’s important that you stay hydrated as you fast, so make sure you take between 1-3 liters of plain water a day.
+You must stay hydrated as you fast, so take 1-3 liters of plain water daily.